-- · administer orally ONCE a day until ceased by the haematologist - · to be swallowed whole with a glass of water; do not break, crush or chew - to be taken preferably on an empty stomach, one hour before or at least 2 hours after food - avoid concomitant consumption of milk or dairy products
+- administer orally ONCE a day on days 1 to 7 - to be swallowed whole with a glass of water; do not break, crush or chew - to be taken on an empty stomach, one hour before or three hours after food - may be given in divided doses if nausea is a problem - chlorambucil tablets should be stored in the fridge (2 to 8 degrees C).

-Note: missed doses should not be replaced, if a dose is forgotten or vomited, normal dosing should be resumed at the next scheduled dose.
+Note: missed doses should not be replaced; if a dose is forgotten or vomited, normal dosing should be resumed at the next scheduled dose.